aikjx/my_lib/utf/引力光速统一方程/Gravitational Light Speed Unification Equation Theoretical Derivation and Verification from Spatial Dynamics Principles to Constant Unification.md

 ### 15.2 Analysis of Error Sources

 When using the precise value $Z = 0.0100065$ (equation 10-9), the relative error between the theoretical calculation and experimental values is approximately 0.02%.
-This tiny error might stem from:
+This high level of agreement might be due to:

 - **Model simplifications**: Simplifying complex spatial divergence contact processes into planar projections and linear relationships, neglecting higher-order geometric effects
 - **Value of the constant Z**: Calculations show that when $Z$ takes the value of approximately 0.0100065 (equation 10-9), theoretical values highly align with experimental values.
 This fine-tuning reflects the delicate characteristics of spatial quantum structure